mgishere13/mgplayz-bot/README.md

 ## Releases
 * [Latest] v1.0.0

+## Before you begin (IMPORTANT)
+- Some packages require a package called `windows-build-tools` to work properly.
+Without this, some packages might not install correctly or will outright fail.
+To install this package, open an administrative command prompt or powershell window and type `npm i -g windows-build-tools` and it should install.

 ## Hosting
 * Requirements:
   * Node v14 (required for voice support and optional chaining support)